zio/zio-http/docs/dsl/socket/socket.md

 channel is a low level api that allows us to send and receive arbitrary messages.

 When we upgrade a Http connection to WebSocket, we create a specialized channel that only allows websocket frames to be sent and received.
-The access to channel is available through the `ChannelEvent` api.
+The access to channel is available through the `Channel` api.

 ## ChannelEvents